-There are a variety of skin lesions that may require removal for diagnostic purposes or for cosmetic reasons.
-The vast majority can be dealt with under local anaesthetic at a ‘one stop clinic‘.
-This involves a consultation during which the lesion(s) can be removed at the one sitting if deemed appropriate.
+There are a variety of skin lesions that may require removal for diagnostic purposes or cosmetic reasons.
+The vast majority can be dealt with under local anaesthetic at a ‘one-stop clinic‘.
+This involves a consultation during which the lesion(s) are removed at the one sitting if deemed appropriate.

 Examples of skin lesions commonly treated include, moles, cysts, fatty lumps and scars.
-Treatment can be achieved in a number of ways, including, surgical excision, curettage/ shaving and laser.
+Treatment can be achieved in many ways, including, surgical excision, curettage/ shaving and laser.
 Treatment modality depends on the type of lesion, its location and other patient factors.
 The aim is for a quick recovery and minimal scarring.

 Private mole removal Edinburgh